Phong reflection model: Concepts

 Although the above formulation is the common way of presenting the Phong reflection model, each term should only be included if the term's dot product is positive.
 (Additionally, the specular term should only be included if the dot product of the diffuse term is positive.)

-When the color is represented as RGB values, as often is the case in computer graphics, this equation is typically modeled separately for R, G and B intensities, allowing different reflections constants $k_\text{a},$ $k_\text{d}$ and $k_\text{s}$ for the different color channels.
+When the color is represented as RGB values, as often is the case in computer graphics, this equation is typically modeled separately for R, G and B intensities, allowing different reflection constants $k_\text{a},$ $k_\text{d}$ and $k_\text{s}$ for the different color channels.

-Computationally more efficient alterations

 When implementing the Phong reflection model, there are a number of methods for approximating the model, rather than implementing the exact formulas, which can speed up the calculation; for example, the Blinn–Phong reflection model is a modification of the Phong reflection model, which is more efficient if the viewer and the light source are treated to be at infinity.